-The surname Gerdean was first found in Gourdon, an arrondissement of France before the Norman Conquest
+The surname Gerdean was first found in Gourdon, an arrondissement of France before the Norman Conquest.

-.
-One of the first records there was William de Gourdon who founded Gourdon Abbey in 1240.
+William de Gourdon founded Gourdon Abbey in 1240.
 After the Conquest, "Aimeric de Gourdon, 13th century was a benefactor to the church, and had grants from King John in England.
 In 1231 Henry III. granted to Ralph Mareschal part of the estate of Sir Adam de Gourdon (d.
 1305.) "

 While we could find no villages named Gourdon in Britain, one may presume that Girton in Cambridgeshire and Nottinghamshire would be the likely related villages.
 Girton Cambridgeshire dates back to c.
-1060 when it was listed as Grittone and a few years later is listed in the Domesday Book
+1060 when it was listed as Grittone and a few years later is listed in the Domesday Book of 1086 as Gretone.

 Girton, Nottinghamshire similarly dates back to the Domesday Book with the same spelling.
 Both literally mean "farmstead or village on gravelly ground," from the Old English words "greot" + "tun."

 Girton College of the University of Cambridge derives its name from the nearby village.
 One branch of the family held a family seat at Assington in Suffolk since early times.

-The Hundredorum Rolls of 1273 list: Bartholomew Gurdon in Norfolk; Thomas Gurdon in Oxfordshire; and Roger Gurdon in Cambridgeshire
+The Hundredorum Rolls of 1273 list: Bartholomew Gurdon in Norfolk; Thomas Gurdon in Oxfordshire; and Roger Gurdon in Cambridgeshire.

 Early History of the Gerdean family

 This web page shows only a small excerpt of our Gerdean research.
-Another 157 words (11 lines of text) covering the years 1455, 1487, 1544, 1623, 1571, 1649, 1621, 1622, 1595, 1679, 1640, 1660, 1606 and 1669 are included under the topic Early Gerdean History in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) covering the years 1455, 1487, 1544, 1623, 1571, 1649, 1621, 1622, 1595, 1679, 1640, 1660, 1606 and 1669 are included under the topic Early Gerdean History in all our PDF Extended History products and printed products wherever possible.

 Gerdean Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Gurdon, Girdon, Gurton, Girton, Gerdon, Girtin, Gretton, Gritten and many more.

 Early Notables of the Gerdean family (pre 1700)

 Outstanding amongst the family at this time was John Gurdon (c.
 1544-1623), an English landowner and politician who sat in the House of Commons in 1571; Brampton Gurdon (died 1649), an English country gentleman and politician who sat in the House of Commons from 1621 to...